poloz-lab/PADIVAR-Hardware/README.md

 # PADIVAR

-**PADIVAR** is an open-source OBD2 vehicle diagnostic software compatible with multiple adapters.
+**PADIVAR** is an open-source OBD2 vehicle diagnostic software compatible with ELM327.
-It is hosted on a server connected to one (or multiple) cars, via one (or multiple) OBD2 devices, and can be accessed simultaneously by multiple clients remotely thanks to a simple TCP client.
+It is hosted on a server connected to a car via an OBD2 device, and can be accessed remotely thanks to a simple TCP client.

 Developed by [ESIEA](https://www.esiea.fr/) students for [Le Mans Métropole](https://www.lemansmetropole.fr/).